GordonMatthewson/EPrimeLabJack/README.md

 ##Functions

 This package contains two E-Prime functions: InitLabJack, and TriggerLJ().
+Copy and paste the

 InitLabJack does three things: